Chart Color Schemes

 Silverdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area: Warragamba Dam Raising Project, Western Sydney Pumped Hydro Project, West Link Business Park, and South West Growth Area.
-The following details these key projects in order of relevance.
+AreaSearch has identified three projects likely to impact the region: Warragamba Dam Raising Project, Western Sydney Pumped Hydro Project, West Link Business Park, and South West Growth Area.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.